-To enroll at SMC, students should start by going to smc. edu/EnrollInfo and choosing their classes.
+To enroll at SMC, students should start by going to smc. edu/EnrollInfo to get ready.
 The webpage provides links to a schedule planner, a searchable online class schedule, and course descriptions.
+Students can find a listing of Frequently Asked Questions and video tutorials on how to enroll and use various tools available to students at smc.edu/faq.

 While students may enroll at any time after their enrollment date and time, they are encouraged to enroll as close to their assigned date and time as possible, since students who come after them in priority will quickly fill classes.

-All enrollment transactions at SMC take place online via Corsair Connect at smc.edulcc.
+All enrollment transactions at SMC take place online via Corsair Connect at smc.edu/cc.
 Students may enroll from any location with Internet access, as well as from any computer in the Admissions Office lobby, the SMC Library, or the Cayton Computer Lab (which requires a valid A.S. sticker and password).